Q: Am I Selfish? I’m Stuck in an Unhappy Relationship

 First, thank you for this site.
-I donated $10 from my heart and I received a $1,000 line of credit that I needed, and I didn’t expect it.
-Apparently, I am selfish and my timing is bad – any articles on getting better at this?
+Let’s start: apparently, I am selfish and my timing is bad – any articles on getting better at this?
 I made a fast decision 8 months ago to move in with a guy I barely knew.
 Poor choice by me.
 We’ve had many obstacles, and I stay because I can’t afford a safe place to move to.
 I want to leave him.
 Two days ago we found out his father had a stroke and that he has a mass on his brain.
 My boyfriend’s way to deal with this is to act arrogant, smoke lots of cigarettes and pot, and eat junk food while watching cartoons.
 This is pretty much his whole life; not the beet-eating, hiking, happy person he portrayed himself to be when I first met him.
 I told him I am not strong enough to support him on my own through his father’s illness and suggested therapy.
 He got angry.
 He thinks I am selfish and don’t care about him.
 Am I selfish?
 I am disappointed in myself, him and STUCK.
 Any help?

 – Laura, USA

-Am I selfish?
-Are you selfish?
-Is he selfish?
-Is she selfish?
 The truth is that we are all selfish to differing degrees, and we all act out of self-interest every day no matter how saintly we think we are.
-Our choice in partners, our selection of cars, houses, jobs, friends; our willingness or lack of willingness to do anything is a product of self-interest.
+Our choice of partners, our selection of cars, houses, jobs, friends; our willingness or lack of willingness to do anything is a product of self-interest.
 Even the act of giving to another is not selfless because we get something out of it: joy and pleasure.

 The real issue here isn’t whether you are selfish or not, but how much love and respect you have for yourself.
 This may sound absurd or completely irrelevant, but it couldn’t be more vital to your personal freedom.